ShamyakGoel/cppfunctions/README.md

 ## Installation

-Cppfunctions requires python interpretor (python 3.9)
+Cppfunctions requires python interpretor (python 3)

-Install python on python.org and download latest version of python then
+Install python on <a href="https://python.org/downloads" rel="noreferrer noopener" target="_blank">python.org</a> and download latest version of python then

 Install the package as shown below